Child Death Review programme

 - Reports to prevent future deaths – Child Death (Courts and Tribunals Judiciary)

 - The Children’s Funeral Fund for England (CFF) can help pay for some of the costs of a funeral for a child under 18 or a baby stillborn after the 24 week of pregnancy.

 - The Children and Social Care Act 2017.

 Related national programmes

-The Learning Disability Mortality Review Programme (LeDeR), aims to standardise the reviews of people who have died with a learning disability and support system-wide learning. eLearning for those reviewing the deaths of those with learning disabilities is available here.
+- The Learning Disability Mortality Review Programme (LeDeR), aims to standardise the reviews of people who have died with a learning disability and support system-wide learning. eLearning is available for those reviewing the deaths of those with learning disabilities.

 - The Perinatal Mortality Reporting Tool programme aims to provide a standardised approach to perinatal mortality reviews across NHS maternity and neonatal units in England, Scotland and Wales.